AdaCore/learn/courses/intro-to-ada/contracts.rst

-In this example, we want to ensure  that, in calls to the :ada:`Double` function for the :ada:`Int_8` type, the input value will not overflow when calling the function.
-This is implemented by converting the input value to the :ada:`Integer` type, which is used to store the temporary calculation, and check if the result is still in the appropriate range.
-The postcondition is still the same as in the previous example.
+In this example, we want to ensure  that, in calls to the :ada:`Double` function for the :ada:`Int_8` type, the input value will not overflow in the call to the function.
+This is implemented by converting the input value to the :ada:`Integer` type, which is used to store the temporary calculation, and check if the result is still in the appropriate range for the :ada:`Int_8` type.
+The postcondition in this example is the same as in the previous example.

 Type invariants
 ---------------